 There are five most important things you should know:

-- Wozber CV Builder and Template Customisation stay free without any constraints.
+- Wozber CV Builder stays free without any constraints.
 Nothing changes here.

 - ATS Optimisation beta testing ends today and becomes a paid service.